The Best Dog Cooling Mats, Beds, and Pads to Keep Your Pup Cool This Summer

 "It's important to have options, especially if you have a breed that is more prone to issues from the heat.
 In the car I keep mats that cool automatically readily available.
 In my house I might keep one or two smaller mats that can be kept in the fridge and pulled out when my dog seems to want one, like after a quick walk or just on an especially hot day, " says Bergeland.

 Does My Dog Need a Dog Cooling Mat?

-It's difficult for dogs to cool themselves down since they don't sweat-especially dogs with thick, long coats, like golden retrievers and German shepherds.
-They can try lying in the shade or on a hard-surfaced floor to cool off on hot days.
+It's difficult for dogs to cool themselves down since they don't sweat—especially dogs with thick, long coats, like golden retrievers and German shepherds.
+They can try lying in the shade or on a hard-surfaced floor to cool off on hot days but a cooling mat provides a little extra comfortable boost.
 You can help give them some relief by making a dog cooling mat available in their crate, doghouse, or other favorite spot.